PERA Receives Clean Audit at 2025 Legislative Audit Committee Hearing

 2025 Proposed PERA-Related Legislation Status

-The 2025 legislative session commenced January 8 and will continue for up to 120 days.
+The 2025 legislative session commenced January 8 and concluded May 7.

 Below you’ll find summaries of proposed legislation affecting Colorado PERA.
 The status of each bill will be updated regularly.